masa-finance/docs/docs/developers/identity-contracts/tokens/MasaSBT.md

 Soulbound token.
 Non-fungible token that is not transferable.

-*Implementation of https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763 Soulbound token.*
+*Implementation of https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763 Soulbound token.
+Adds a link to a SoulboundIdentity SC to let minting using the identityId*

 ## Methods